SEI2-jeddah/rails_jwt_api_starter_code/README.md

 In the first line we encoded a payload with the secret key my_secret_key.
 So we get a token we can simply decode.
 The second line decodes the token and we see that we find our payload well.

 We will now include all this logic in a JsonWebToken class in a new file located in `lib/`.
-This will allow us to avoide duplicating the code.
+This will allow us to avoid duplicating the code.
 This class will just encode and decode the JWT tokens.
 So here is the implementation.

 ```ruby
 class JsonWebToken